thienqc/capcuu/100 Reference notes/Adult signs and symptoms/Approach to the patient with dizziness - UpToDate.md

 The presence of nystagmus suggests that the dizziness is vertigo.

 Associated hearing loss or tinnitus suggests peripheral vertigo; associated brainstem signs suggest central vertigo.
-(See ['Vertigo'](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H3) above.)
+(See [[https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H3]] above.)

 ●**Clinical features suggesting presyncope** – Presyncope is usually experienced as a sensation of impending faint.

 This diagnosis is further suggested by the occurrence of dizziness only in the upright posture, in patients with cardiac disease, and/or when associated pallor is described by onlookers.
-(See ['Presyncope'](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H6) above.)
+(See [[https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H6]] above.)

 ●**Disequilibrium** – Dizziness that represents disequilibrium or a sense of imbalance may be the presenting symptom of a peripheral neuropathy, parkinsonism, cerebellar disease, and/or cervical myelopathy.
-(See ['Disequilibrium'](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H7) above.)
+(See [[https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H7]] above.)

 ●**Nonspecific dizziness** – Nonspecific dizziness may have some clinical features of the other syndromes and has a wide differential diagnosis that may include milder forms of vertigo, presyncope, and disequilibrium, as well as medication side effects, psychiatric disease, and metabolic derangements.
-(See ['Nonspecific dizziness'](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H8) above.)
+(See [[https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H8]] above.)

 Multifactorial dizziness may also be difficult to categorize.
 Older patients in particular often have multiple etiologic contributors to their dizziness.
-(See ['Dizziness in older patients'](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H9) above.)
+(See [[https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness#H9]] above.)

 ACKNOWLEDGMENTThe UpToDate editorial staff acknowledges William T Branch, Jr, MD, who contributed to earlier versions of this topic review.